Trimer states with $\mathbb{Z}_3$ topological order in Rydberg atom arrays

 \section{tRVB states on the square lattice}

 Trimers on the square lattice can either be bent or straight [cf. blue and red trimers in \cref{fig:intro:config}].
-Therefore, we can define a one parameter family of tRVB states on this lattice by weighting each covering $c$ with coefficients that depend on the number of bent and straight trimers ($N_\perp(c)$ and $N_\parallel(c)$ respectively) in the covering.
-In particular, we introduce the parameter $\theta \in [0,\pi/2]$ such that the coefficient of a maximally-packed configuration $c$ is \be \mathcal{W}(c)~= (\cos \theta)^{N_\perp(c)} (\sin \theta)^{N_\parallel(c)}. \ee The tRVB state then reads
+Therefore, we can define a one parameter family of tRVB states on this lattice by weighting each covering $c$ with coefficients that depend on the number of bent and straight trimers [$N_\perp(c)$ and $N_\parallel(c)$ respectively] in the covering.
+In particular, we introduce the parameter $\theta \in [0,\pi/2]$ such that the coefficient of a maximally-packed configuration $c$ is